 Brief History of the Yucca Council

-The Yucca Council proudly serves the counties of El Paso and Hudspeth in Texas as well as the counties of Dona Ana, Grant, Luna, Otero and Sierra in New Mexico.
+The Yucca Council currently serves the Texas counties of El Paso and Hudspeth, as well as the counties of Dona Ana, Grant, Luna, Otero and Sierra in New Mexico.
 The Yucca Council serves more than 6,000 Scouting members, including more than 4,000 youth in over 220 Scouting Units.

 230,000 adults have served as volunteers

 300,000 Merit Badges have been earned by our Boy Scouts